 Traci was the founding head volleyball coach at Belmont University in Nashville, Tennessee, where she directed the team to a conference championship title, was named TCAC conference coach of the year and coached the Bruins to a second-place regional finish in just the third year of the program.
 During her tenure at Belmont, she also successfully navigated the team’s transition from NAIA to NCAA-DI.
 Following Belmont, Traci served as head volleyball coach at Yavapai College in Prescott, Arizona, where she led the team from the bottom of the conference to the regional championship match in less than three years’ time.

 A native of California, Traci attended California State University, Fresno, on athletic scholarship playing volleyball, which began her more than 20 years of volleyball coaching and playing experience at the collegiate level.
 As a setter for Fresno State University, Traci was a two-time team MVP, three-time scholar-athlete, member of the All-Big West Conference team and FSU Female Scholar-Athlete of the Year.
 Following her college-playing career, she was drafted in the fourth round of the American Professional Volleyball League by the Portland Spikers and was setter for a United States representative team to Australia.

-She holds the Bachelor of Arts in physical education, recreation and health from California State University at Fresno, and the Master of Arts in education from Cumberland University.
+Traci holds a Bachelor of Arts in physical education, recreation and health from California State University at Fresno and a Master of Arts in education from Cumberland University.